cedric-h/turning/README.md

 A game written in C99 with minimal dependencies for Windows, macOS, Linux and WASM.

+It's a toy roguelike-ish thing with a minimal 3d renderer.
 DEMO VIDEO: https://youtu.be/d0eTQThNl1M

 ## Clone, Build and Run (Linux, macOS, Windows)